 This was a lovely change of pace, though Bill was a bit disheartened that this beef wasn’t served with gravy and mashed potatoes!
 He did admit that it was “pretty good.”
 I’ll call that a victory.

-- 1 to 2 spring onions, trimmed, halved lengthwise, and finely chopped (scallions are fine)
+- 1 spring onion, trimmed, halved lengthwise, and finely chopped (scallions are fine)

 - 20 green olives, pitted and sliced